Ciensprog/Frontend-Mentor-Challenges/README.md

 ## Challenges

-If you want you can [view my profile](https://www.frontendmentor.io/profile/Ciensprog) in Frontend Mentor with my all challenges or if you prefer this is my list of challenges completed:
+If you want you can [view my profile](https://www.frontendmentor.io/profile/Ciensprog) in Frontend Mentor with my all challenges or if you prefer this is my list of completed challenges:

 ### Newbie